oklona/Miele-MQTT/README.md

 - Country code for your Miele@home account
 - Base topic to use when publishing Mosquitto data

-The script will NOT save your username and password, but it will obtain an autorization code, which will be saved in miele-config.php along with the rest of the data.
+The script will NOT save your Miele Home password, but it will obtain an autorization code, which will be saved in miele-config.php along with the rest of the data.
 If you are worried that someone wants to play with your household appliances, make sure to keep this file safe.

 To send commands to your appliance, publish mqtt in the form of: <br>